PSLmodels/ParamTools/README.md

 }
 ```

 The Revision Schema defines the data format used for revising baseline parameters.
-This schema is defined using the parameter space dimension from the Project Schema Definition and the "type" and "num_dimensions" fields in the Base Schema Definition.
+This schema is defined using the parameter space dimension from the Project Schema and the "type" and "num_dimensions" fields in the Baseline parameters.

 Step 4: Use the `pararmtools` implementation!
 -------------------------------------------